psyphh/xifa/README.md

 For a tutorial, please see the [IPIP 50 Items Example](https://github.com/psyphh/xifa/blob/master/examples/ipip50.ipynb).

 For a large-scale application, please see the [IPIP 300 Items Example (v2)](https://github.com/psyphh/xifa/blob/master/examples/ipip300v2.ipynb).
-In this example, `xifa` could finish the training process within 15 minutes for an IFA model with 300 items and 30 factors under a dataset with 307,313 cases.

 ## Features in `xifa`
 `xifa` supports ordinal data IFA with